mario-gellrich-zhaw/python_mqtt/README.md

 ### Usage
 Make sure that the Raspberry Pi and your client PC are in the same network.

+In VS Code on your PC, open a Terminal and cd into the folder where app.py is located.

-Run the following Python command in your VS Code Terminal of your client PC.
+Run the following Python command in your VS Code Terminal.

 ```bash
 python app.py